Genetics and Family History

-Researchers have discovered that specific genes, which are parts of the DNA chains, are linked to higher risk for breast cancer if they are altered, or damaged, in certain ways.
-BRCA-1 and BRCA-2 (BRCA stands for BReast CAncer) are two of these genes.
+Researchers discovered in the 1990s that specific genes, which are parts of the DNA chains, are linked to higher risk for breast cancer if they are altered, or damaged in certain ways.
+BRCA-1 and BRCA-2 are two of these genes.
 Children who inherit the altered, or high-risk, variants of these genes from their parents have a higher chance of developing breast cancer than people without them.
-Researchers are working on finding other genes that, when altered, may be related to breast cancer.

 Here are some facts about inheriting the high-risk variants of the BRCA-1 or BRCA-2 genes: